 Talent placing the tube in the thermoshaker placed under the hood.

-Elute 1 to 10 picomoles of RNA (R-N-A) in 10 microliters of nuclease-free water [1] and transfer it to a polymerase chain reaction or PCR (P-C-R) tube [2].
+Elute 1 to 10 picomoles of RNA (R-N-A) in 10 microliters of nuclease-free water [1] and transfer it to a polymerase chain reaction or in a PCR (P-C-R) tube [2].
 Incubate it in a thermocycler at 95 degrees Celsius for 1 minute to denature the RNA [3], and then immediately place the tube on an ice block to avoid RNA misfolding [4].

-Talent eluting RNA in nuclease-free water.
+Talent eluting RNA in nuclease-free water transferring water into PCR tube

 Talent transferring eluted RNA into a PCR tube.
+Transferring RNA into PCR tube

 Talent placing the tube in a thermocycler.